City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 Image Search Implementation

-For visual queries (user-uploaded images), the system performs both Image-to-Image (I2I) and Image-to-Text (I2T) retrieval.
+For visual queries (user-uploaded images), the system supports both Image-to-Image (I2I) and Image-to-Text (I2T) retrieval.
+Compared to text search, the overall logic remains the same, but the pipeline is simplified by relying on a single visual embedding.

 Backend